ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 #### Other Failure details
 Error Code | Error Message | Error Description
 -----|----------|-------------
-PRG_PAM_BAT_001	|No pre registration id found to update status|	If no preRegistrationId found to update expired status PRG_PAM_BAT_004	|Demographic table not accessible|	If data is not found found  for preRegistrationId PRG_PAM_BAT_006|	Processed prereg list table not accessible|	If Processed prereg list table not accessible PRG_PAM_BAT_009|	Demographic consumed table not accessible|	If Demographic consumed table not accessible PRG_PAM_BAT_007	|Document table not accessible|	If document table not accessible
+PRG_PAM_BAT_004	|Demographic table not accessible|	If data is not found for preRegistrationId PRG_PAM_BAT_006|	Processed prereg list table not accessible|	If Processed prereg list table not accessible PRG_PAM_BAT_009|	Demographic consumed table not accessible|	If Demographic consumed table not accessible PRG_PAM_BAT_007	|Document table not accessible|	If document table not accessible